khufuproject/khufu_javascript/README.rst

 ============

 *khufu_javascript* provides various ways for including Javascript and stylesheet resources into your Khufu/Pyramid app.
+It currently requires *Python 2.7* or higher (*Python 3.x* not tested).

 Usage - Resource Registry
 -------------------------